shsiena/shsiena/README.md

 - I work as a fullstack software engineer\*.

-- In my free time, I'm building a cutting-edge air defense system for hunting drones and stealth planes.
+- In my free time, I'm building an air defense system for tracking drones and stealth planes.

 > _\*For legal reasons I am NOT a professional engineer...
 I can't call myself that where I live even though it's my job title._ 🙃